-Imagination Imagination is the capacity to produce images, ideas and sensations in the mind without any immediate input of the senses (such as seeing or hearing).
+Imagination Creative ability Imagination is the production or simulation of novel objects, sensations, and ideas in the mind without any immediate input of the senses.
+Stefan Szczelkun characterises it as the forming of experiences in one's mind, which can be re-creations of past experiences, such as vivid memories with imagined changes, or completely invented and possibly fantastic scenes.
 Imagination helps make knowledge applicable in solving problems and is fundamental to integrating experience and the learning process.
+As an approach to build theory, it is called "disciplined imagination".
 A basic training for imagination is listening to storytelling (narrative), in which the exactness of the chosen words is the fundamental factor to "evoke worlds".
-Imagination is a cognitive process used in mental functioning and sometimes used in conjunction with psychological imagery.
-The cognate term of mental imagery may be used in psychology for denoting the process of reviving in the mind recollections of objects formerly given in sense perception.
+One view of imagination links it with cognition, seeing imagination as a cognitive process used in mental functioning.
 Imagination can also be expressed through stories such as fairy tales or fantasies.
-Children often use such narratives and pretend play in order to exercise their imaginations.
-The mind's eye Description Psychology Books
+Books

 www.britannica Greek and Roman materialism Though Thales of Miletus (c.
 580 bce) and some of the other pre-Socratic philosophers have some claims to being regarded as materialists, the materialist tradition in Western philosophy really begins with Leucippus and Democritus, Greek philosophers who were born in the 5th century bce.
 Leucippus is known only through his influence on Democritus.
 According to Democritus, the world consists of nothing but atoms (indivisible chunks of matter) in empty space (which he seems to have thought of as an entity in its own right).
 These atoms can be imperceptibly small, and they interact either by impact or by hooking together, depending on their shapes.
-Because Epicurus’s philosophy was expounded in a lengthy poem by Lucretius, a Roman philosopher of the 1st century bce, Epicurus (died 270 bce) was easily the most influential Greek materialist.
+The great beauty of atomism was its ability to explain the changes in things as due to changes in the configurations of unchanging atoms.
 Modern materialism The 18th-century French materialists had been reacting against orthodox Christianity.
 Twentieth-century materialism Translation central-state theories

 Anthropomorphism Personification is the related attribution of human form and characteristics to abstract concepts such as nations, emotions, and natural forces, such as seasons and weather.
 Both have ancient roots as storytelling and artistic devices, and most cultures have traditional fables with anthropomorphized animals as characters.
 People have also routinely attributed human emotions and behavioural traits to wild as well as domesticated animals.
 Etymology Anthropomorphism derives from its verb form anthropomorphize,[a] itself derived from the Greek ánthrōpos (ἄνθρωπος, lit.
 Examples in prehistory From the beginnings of human behavioural modernity in the Upper Paleolithic, about 40,000 years ago, examples of zoomorphic (animal-shaped) works of art occur that may represent the earliest evidence we have of anthropomorphism.
 This anthropomorphic art has been linked by archaeologist Steven Mithen with the emergence of more systematic hunting practices in the Upper Palaeolithic (Mithen 1998).
 Fables

 Descartes4 Descartes' proof of the External World Let me remind you of the breathtaking follow-up to the proofs of God's existence: 'I do not see how God could be understood to be anything but a deceiver if these ideas [that sense gives us] were transmitted by a source other than corporeal things.
+It follows that corporeal things exist.'
 We have explored Descartes' conception of 'mind' or 'a mind'.
 So from the Cogito he has the conclusion that 'mind', or 'a mind' exists.
 Mind or minds?
 Having proved to his own satisfaction that God exists, Descartes then argues that if there is a God, the ordinary things around us must also exist.
 Can you write in a sentence what this argument is?
 Overhead 402 Can you suggest objections to this argument?
 Overhead 403 Overhead 404 Though these objections were put to Descartes, he was unmoved by them, and maintained the conclusions he had set out.
-The Cogito proved the existence of mind or a mind, and the argument from that proved the existence first of God and via that of a populated external world.
-Overhead 9 1.
+The notion of a fundamental type of thing So here we have two types of thing, perhaps three.
+Are there more?
+Substance in Descartes

 Anthropomorphism When you talk to your dog, your computer, your teddy bear, or your car as if you were speaking to another person, you are anthropomorphizing—or attributing human characteristics like emotions and intent to a non-human entity.
 Anthropomorphism is a universal mental process—pretty much everyone does it—but research shows that the degree to which individuals anthropomorphize can have significant consequences in their lives.
 Ascribing human qualities to inanimate objects is generally associated with innocuous, often positive effects like "cuteness," humor, empowerment, and a mature sense of responsibility.
-Extreme examples of this type of behavior, however, are also linked to psychological issues and social concerns, such as an anxious attachment to objects that leads to hoarding, forcing wild animals to behave in unnatural ways for the sake of human entertainment, and social acceptance of androids (robots) that undermines the unique qualities and value of humans.
+Anthropomorphism as it relates to nature, for example, can lead to better environmental conservation, and an anthropomorphic attitude towards money can lead to more financial stability.